Chappell Roan: 2023–present: Breakthrough with The Rise and Fall of a Midwest Princess

-In April 2024, Roan released the single "Good Luck, Babe!", describing it as "the first song of the next chapter".
+In April 2024, Roan released the single "Good Luck, Babe!".
 The song speaks about compulsory heterosexuality, describing a woman trying to deny her romantic feelings for Roan and women in general.
 Praised by Billboard as a "well-deserved breakthrough", the song received 7 million streams in its first week, was listed in the Spotify top ten, and debuted at number 77 on the Billboard Hot 100.
 The song was Roan's fastest to hit 100 million streams on the platform.
 By June, the song became her first top 20 hit on the Billboard Hot 100, and by September, it reached a peak of number four, becoming her first top ten song on the chart.
 Although not included on her debut album, the single's success was a catalyst for propelling it to worldwide recognition.
 In June 2024, The Rise and Fall of a Midwest Princess entered the top ten on the Billboard 200 for the first time, with more than 40,000 equivalent album units sold.
 By August, the album had reached number two.

 Also in April, Roan performed at Coachella.
 At this time, Roan saw growing success on Spotify, with her monthly listeners increasing more than 500% from February to April.
 As reported by Billboard, by June 2024, Roan's weekly streams had grown by more than twenty-fold from the start of the year.

-In June, Roan revealed she had declined an invitation from the White House to perform for that year's Pride celebration.
-During the Governors Ball Music Festival, Roan stated, "we want liberty, justice and freedom for all.
-When you do that, that's when I'll come", mentioning the Israeli–Palestinian conflict and transgender rights.
-Roan later revealed that she considered attending, but instead of performing music, she would recite poetry by Palestinian women.
-Roan said that her publicist was supportive of the idea, but warned her that doing so at the White House would likely compromise her and her family's safety, which is why she decided to decline the invitation instead.
 During her performance at the Governors Ball Music Festival, Roan debuted a previously unreleased song titled "The Subway", continuing to work towards a new album.
-At a concert in June, Roan spoke to the crowd about dealing with her rapid increase in popularity, stating "I think my career is just kind of going really fast and it's really hard to keep up.
+At a concert in June, Roan spoke to the crowd, stating "I think my career is just kind of going really fast and it's really hard to keep up.
 I'm just being honest, I'm having a hard time today. [...]
 This is all I've ever wanted—it's just heavy sometimes."
-Following her performance at Lollapalooza in August, she drew the biggest daytime set ever seen at the festival.
+Her performance at Lollapalooza in August drew the biggest daytime set ever seen at the festival.